kaiachain/kaia/kaiax/valset/README.md

 This module is responsible for getting council and calculating committee or proposer.

 ## Concepts
-*Council(N): a validator list which is finalized at block N-1, and is used for mining block N. <br/>
+*Council(N): a validator list which is composed of qualified and demoted for committee, and is used for mining block N.<br/>
 *Committee(N, R): a subset of qualified validators for mining block N. <br/>
 *Proposer(N, R): a proposer is ensured to be a committee member in all the times regardless of hardfork or policy. <br/>